HumeAI/expressive-tts-arena/README.md

 - pip >=25.0
 - Virtual environment capability
 - API keys for Hume AI, Anthropic, and ElevenLabs
-- For a complete list of dependencies, see requirements.
+- For a complete list of dependencies, see [requirements.txt](./requirements.txt).

 ## Project Structure
 ```